thevindu-w/clip_share_server/README.md

   They can be installed with the following command:

-* on Debian or Ubuntu based distros,
+* On Debian or Ubuntu based distros,
   ```bash
   sudo apt-get install libc6-dev libx11-dev libxmu-dev libpng-dev libssl-dev
   ```

-* on Redhat or Fedora based distros,
+* On Redhat or Fedora based distros,
   ```bash
   sudo yum install glibc-devel libX11-devel libXmu-devel libpng-devel openssl-devel
   ```

-* on Arch based distros,
+* On Arch based distros,
   ```bash
   # glibc should already be available
   sudo pacman -S libx11 libxmu libpng openssl
   ```

+(You may refer to docker/Dockerfile\* to see how to install the dependencies on various Linux distros)

 #### Windows